marteinn/AtomicPress/README.md

 **Options**

-	-a admin
-	-t toolbar
+	-a Activate the admin area (do not do this in a production anvironment) -t Show debug toolbar.
-	-d debug
+	-d Show debug messages.

-Note: It is possible to run AtomicPress as a standard wsgi application.
+Note: Although untested, it is possible to run AtomicPress as a standard wsgi application.

 ### Import

 AtomicPress uses wpparser to import data from wordpress export files.
 Just specify the path to your database export and you are ready to go.

     python manage.py importer import_blog -f=./data/blog.wordpress.2014-09-25.xml

+**Options**

+	-f Path to wordpress export file.

 ### Export